Make France Catholic Again: How The Church And The Far Right Are Trying To Capitalize On The Notre Dame Fire

 For the most part, said left-wing MP Daniéle Obono, most major political figures have been very careful not to inappropriately politicize the Notre Dame fire so far.

 “Thankfully, it’s a minority trend,” Obono told BuzzFeed News in a phone interview.
-But, she said, “I think some on the right, especially on the far right may try to use it, this focus on the ‘Catholic roots of France’.”
+But, she said, “I think some on the right, especially on the far right, may try to use it, this focus on the ‘Catholic roots of France.’”

 In addition to questions of immigration and next month’s European elections, Obono said this rhetoric could increase when legislation is debated later this year to legalize assisted reproduction for single women and lesbians, complaining that Macron’s La République en marche (LREM) party delayed “this debate because they didn’t want the conservative Catholic movement … mobilized or to be mad against them.”
 The National Assembly’s leadership officially said the debate was delayed due to “overburdening of the parliamentary calendar."

 Obono accused LREM of already pushing the boundaries of secularism in order to curry favor with Catholics.
-Macron took the unprecedented step of addressing a meeting of the French Catholic bishops’ conference last year, in which he paid tribute to the religious conviction that helped forge “the most indestructible links between the French nation and Catholicism” and said he felt a duty, “in this moment of great social fragility,” not to “let the confidence of Catholics in politicians and politics erode.”
+Macron took the unprecedented step of addressing a meeting of the French Catholic bishops’ conference last year, in which he paid tribute to the religious conviction that helped forge “the most indestructible links between the French nation and Catholicism” and said he felt a duty “in this moment of great social fragility” not to “let the confidence of Catholics in politicians and politics erode.”

 LREM’s lead candidate for the European Parliament, Nathalie Loiseau, also took the unusual step of adding a church service to her official campaign schedule — and inviting the press to join her — during a visit to the heavily Catholic French island of Réunion, east of Madagascar in the Indian Ocean.